Customizing/Timezones in charts

 The time adjustment cannot simply be converted using a numeric time shift, as this shift value depends on the daylight saving time properties of the time zone.

-mysql since 4.1.3 supports named timezones, but you have to fill special tables with up-to-date timezone data.
+MariaDB and MySQL 4.1.3 and later support timezones.
+The database administrator must fill special tables with up-to-date timezone data.
 On modern systems, this is usually a simple case of:

 mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root mysql